pratvi0511/PratviShah-OOPsAssignmentSolution/README.md

 <br />getTechStackInformation will return “core Java”

-→ Driver class Main will be used to create objects of HrDepartment, TechDepartment, AdminDepartment → Each department will display all its functionalities.
+→ Driver class Main will be used to create objects of HrDepartment, TechDepartment, AdminDepartment
+<br />→ Each department will display all its functionalities.
-→ Each department  will display whether today is a holiday or not with the help of the Super Department.
+<br />→ Each department  will display whether today is a holiday or not with the help of the Super Department.
 (SuperDepartment will act as a super class for all the departments)

 ----------------------------------------------------------------------------------------------------------------